najnesnaj/pinetime-zephyr/manual/_build/markdown/samples/gui/lvtouch/README.md

 This means that data is ready and can be collected.

 However, using the interrupt with the handler, does not seem to work within the GUI.
-When used in samples/sensor/cst816s, it runs....
+When used in samples/sensor/cst816s, it runs….

 ## Requirements